 The final ingredient of an in-person first impression is a smile.
 No, really.
 Research has shown that people who are smiling are rated as more attractive than those with neutral expressions and that more attractive people are rated higher in positive traits like competence.
 So if you want to make yourself (and by extension your organization) more attractive to donors, smiling is an easy way to do it.

 But what about the appearance of a first impression when it isn’t made in person?

 When it comes to first impressions through e-mail, social media, websites, or even printed materials, your main focus is design and branding.
 The 2013 Burk Donor Survey reported that “57% of donors said they set not-for-profit communications aside that appear to be uninteresting on first glance.”

 You want to design your donor communications to be engaging and interesting.
 Some elements you can experiment with are color, typography, and pictures.
 If you are working on a website or email, you can set up an A/B Test to see which designs receive more clicks and donations.

 The next quality you should consider when preparing for first impressions is clarity.
 This is especially important for your website because many of the other mediums will lead back there.
 To communicate clearly during a first impression, you need to use language the audience understands.
 Donors shouldn’t need a dictionary to comprehend your mission statement.

 Whether you are speaking to a donor in person, crafting an email, or writing copy for your organization’s home page, avoid jargon and industry-specific language.
-A donor will be hesitant to make a gift if they don’t know what their money will be used for.
+Donors are hesitant to make gifts if they don’t know what their money will be used for.